Global Warming Will Effect Your Health: Here’s How

 Global warming is a fact.
 Skeptics currently in positions of power aside, most scientists and policy makers agree with this statement.
 They also agree climate change is not good for your health.

-Although global warming affects all of us, children, pregnant women, seniors, people suffering from chronic illnesses and the poor are at a higher risk for climate change-related health issues.
+Although global warming affects all of us, children, pregnant women, seniors, people suffering from chronic illnesses, and the poor are at a higher risk for climate change-related health issues.

 But what are the greatest health hazards linked to global warming?
 According to the EPA, these include: